aplteam/Tatin/docs/SyntaxReference.md

 Returns a namespace with default values useful for the function [`InitialisePackage`](#InitialisePackage).

 `⍵` might be empty; then it is ignored.
-Alternatively it might be namespace with variables.
+Alternatively, it might be a namespace with variables.
 If it is then the variables in that namespace overwrite the defaults.

 ### InstallPackages